WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 |

-Hedysarum boreale (Chainpod) Fabaceae (Pea Family) Semi-deserts, foothills.
+Hedysarum boreale var. boreale (Northern Chainpod, Utah Sweetvetch) Fabaceae (Pea Family) Semi-deserts, foothills.
 Openings, canyons,

 shrublands, woodlands.
 Spring, summer.
-This species of Hedysarum is typically found at lower altitudes than the species shown below.
+This species of Hedysarum is typically found at lower elevations than the species shown below.
 Both are quite showy and can be noticed from quite a distance as you approach them on the trail.
-H. boreale is typically 10-20 inches tall and wide; H. occidentalis is often twice these dimensions and shrub-like.
-Thomas Nuttall named this species in 1818 from a collection he made "around Fort Mandan, on the banks of the Missouri".
-Click for a hillside of Hedysarum boreale.
+H. boreale is typically 10-20 inches tall and wide; H. occidentalis is twice these dimensions and shrub-like.
+Thomas Nuttall named this species in 1818 from a collection he made "around Fort Mandan, on the banks of the Missouri", probably in late June, 1811.

 |